the-draupnir-project/planning/design/2511-contribution-risk-and-response.md

 about how the contribution impacts the system first.
 These are a guideline but you must use your own judgement to determine the level of risk.

+Use the pull request labels to assign risk contexts to pull requests.

 ## Risk classification

 - Minimal if none apply